michaeljclark/crefl/README.md

 ### primary types

-The _crefl_ API uses a small number of primary data types for the reflection graph database, the declaration graph nodes and their properties.
+The _Crefl_ API uses a small number of primary data types for the reflection graph database, the declaration graph nodes and their properties.

 | Type       | Description                                    |